-HNS is a corporation sole established by the Nova Scotia Housing Development Corporation Act of 1986 and was renamed Housing Nova Scotia by an amendment of that Act in 2013.
+HNS is a corporation solely established by the Nova Scotia Housing Development Corporation Act of 1986 and was renamed Housing Nova Scotia by an amendment of that Act in 2013.
 HNS is a governmental unit which forms part of the consolidated entity of the Government of Nova Scotia.
 These consolidated statements include the results of the Housing Authorities, which include wages of operational staff.
 Management and administration roles are fulfilled by staff of the Department of Municipal Affairs and Housing.
 Accordingly, HNS does not have any direct employees.

-On February 23, 2021 the Province of Nova Scotia announced that effective April 1, 2021, HNS would report under the new Department of Infrastructure and Housing.
-Management and administration roles for fiscal 2021 were fulfilled by staff of the Department of Municipal Affairs and Housing.
+On August 31, 2021 the Province of Nova Scotia announced that effective immediately HNS would report under the Department of Municipal Affairs and Housing.
+Management and administration roles for fiscal 2022 were fulfilled by staff of the Department of Infrastructure and Housing from April 1, 2021 through August 31, 2021 and the Department of Municipal Affairs and Housing for the remainder of the fiscal.